-\points for Type 1 and Type 2 institutions have been averaged to calculate the above score
+\The points for Type 1 and Type 2 institutions have been averaged for the final score for this element

-Yes, full refund Yes, partial refund No refund required
+Yes, Full Refund Yes, Partial Refund No Refund Required

-Туре 1 20 Points 10 Points 0 Points
+Туре 1: 20 Points 10 Points 0 Points

-Type 2 20 Points 10 Points 0 Points
+Type 2: 20 Points 10 Points 0 Points

-Type 1: Private occupational schools.
-Connecticut law does not specifically require a refund of tuition if a student enrolls in a private occupational school as the result of misrepresentation.
+Connecticut does not have any provisions of law or regulation which specifically require a refund of tuition if a student enrolls in a private degree-granting school as the result of misrepresentation.

-Type 2: Private degree-granting schools.
-Connecticut law does not specifically require a refund of tuition if a student enrolls in a private degree-granting school as the result of misrepresentation.
+Connecticut does not have any provisions of law or regulation which specifically require a refund of tuition if a student enrolls in a private degree-granting school as the result of misrepresentation.

 C. DOES THE STATE REQUIRE INSTITUTIONS TO REFUND TUITION IN THE EVENT OF CLOSURE?
-7.5/20 POINTS\
+7.5/20 POINTS